maubanel/p4v-unreal/installing/README.md

 ##### `Step 1.`\|`BTS`|:small_blue_diamond:

-You need to loginto [Global Protect](https://grok.lsu.edu/article.aspx?articleid=14785) when off campus before you install.
+You need to logi nto [Global Protect](https://grok.lsu.edu/article.aspx?articleid=14785) when off campus before you install Perfo.
 Otherwise the installer will not find the server.
 Make sure the vpn is active before moving forward if you are off campus.

 ![](../images/line2.png)